 And entering into the Google AdWords auction isn’t as tricky as it sounds.
 It’s simple math.

-The Rules of Ad Ranking
+The Rules of Ad Ranking in Paid Search

 Google’s PPC platform is called Google AdWords, and though it may seem a bit complex, it’s actually designed to provide maximum ROI to everyone involved: Google, your company, and searchers.
 The way it does this is by rewarding the most relevant, intelligently targeted pay-per-click campaigns by charging them less for ad clicks.
 So the more specific and useful your ads are, the better you’ll perform.
 You’re rewarded for drumming up interest in your own site.